-Normally, graduate courses cannot be repeated.
-With the recommendation of the program director/coordinator and the approval of the appropriate dean (or appointed designee), a graduate student may be allowed to repeat any course in which a grade of B-, C+, C or F is received.
+Graduate courses may not be repeated.
+With the recommendation of the program director/coordinator and the approval of the appropriate dean (or appointed designee), a graduate student may be allowed to repeat any course in which a grade of B-, C+ or C is received.
 The original grade and the new grade will appear in the transcript, but only the new grade will be calculated into the GPA.
 No course may be taken more than twice.